The Books of Elsewhere: The Strangers

+It's Halloween night when strangers come to Linden Street and Olive faces danger when her parents are kidnapped by the enemy.
+She attempts to get them back without risking bringing back either the grandfather or Annabelle McMartin.
+She questions whether or not she can trust the strangers who arrive at the house, even when they appear to be allies.
+In the increasingly tense turn of events, Olive uncovers more secrets about the house, its magic, and the paintings of Elsewhere.

 The stakes grow higher, the secrets more dangerous, and mystery and magic abound as Olive, the boys, and the magical cats uncover the true nature of the old stone house on Linden Street.

 Still Life

 Annabelle McMartin is gone for good, but something worse lurks just out of sight—watching, waiting, preparing to strike.
 Then a field trip to the local art museum reveals a shock.
 What Olive discovers will create a chain of events that propel her to discoveries she may not wish to uncover, involving Morton's vanished parents and the very deepest, darkest roots of Aldous McMartin's creepy painted world.
 In this fifth and final book, Olive must seek the full, complex story of Elsewhere, its magical origins, and its creator, and in so doing, face her own fears and limitations—and possibly the destruction of Elsewhere itself.
 How far will Olive go to save the people and home she loves?
 And what will be the final cost?